MicrosoftDocs/ai-builder/ai-builder-docs/lobe-export.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-You'll need to export your image classification model from Lobe to Microsoft Power Platform so that you can use it in  Power Apps and Power Automate.
+Lobe is integrated with Microsoft Power Platform, which adds the ability to export your model to AI Builder for use in Power Apps and Power Automate.

 > [!IMPORTANT]
 > - This is a preview feature.